400023803/webGM/README.md

 Please note it is still being developed, so games will probably crash/freeze somewhere.

 \
-*Also, the file `TODO.yaml` contains the features I'm likely to work on next, or bugs I need to fix at some point.
+*Also, the folder `DEV` contains things I use for developing webGM, like a todo file.
 It's not needed at all to run webGM.*

 ## Usage
 Use Up/Down/Enter to navigate menus (like the game select menu).